 - Give them a warm secure cuddling place to sleep.
 A covered heated cat-bed (kitty safe, not a human heating pad those get too hot) on your bed if possible, or on a chair right next to your bed, with their surrogate kitten or mom cat size stuffed animal toy for company.

 - As your kitten grows up, provide plenty of environmental enrichment.
 Give kitten a secure “room with a view” with a cat tree or sofa back up against a window with a view of trees and birds, or with a bird feeder outside.
 Move your furniture around.
+Bring home new places to hide like big cardboard boxes or paper shopping bags (handles safely cut off).
 Buy new tall climbing things.
-Bring home new places to hide like big cardboard boxes or even new smelling paper shopping bags (handles safely cut off).
+Buy or make enough toys so you can hide some and do a daily rotation.
+Make your kitten’s life as fun as it can be!